cibero42/enigmafy/README.md

 ## Features
 - AES-256 encrypted archives.
-- [UNDER DEVELOPMENT] Add a note to the archive
+- Add a note to the encrypted archive
 - [UNDER DEVELOPMENT] Upload archives to S3 services

 ## Installation